Data Tags

 Use simple key: value

 pairs of String data for optimized performance.
-Integers, Floats, Doubles, and decimals sent as strings can be used as numbers for Segments.
-We recommend you not use Arrays, Objects, or Lists.
+Integers and decimals sent as Strings can be used as numbers for segmentation with "greater than" and "less than" operators.
+Also, unix timestamps in seconds can be used for Time Operators.
+We do not support using Arrays, Objects, or Lists as tag values.

-Use lowercase keys - Unless you have a good reason otherwise, we recommend using all lowercase tag keys to ease confusion for whomever may be using tags in the OneSignal Dashboard.
+Use lowercase keys - Unless you have a good reason otherwise (like saving the user's name), we recommend using all lowercase tag keys to reduce confusion for whoever may be using tags in the OneSignal Dashboard.

-Numbers are Powerful - Both text and numbers are supported as tag values.
+Numbers are Powerful - Both text and numbers set as String data types are supported as tag values.
 Text data can be filtered with exact matches ("is" or "is not") while numeric values also support "less than" and "greater than" operations, which can be useful for more fine-grained user targeting.

-Also, you can use Unix Timestamps in Seconds for Time Operators which measure how long it has been since a user performed an action.
+Timestamps - Use unix timestamps in seconds to measure how long it has been since a user performed an action.
+See Time Operators for details.

 . - Instead of using